Rideshare Companies Now Offering Services That Cater To Your Children

 Lyft and Uber state users must be at least 18 years old to have an account and request rides.

-But VanGo is among several ridshare companies targeting minors in North Texas, along with Bubbl, HopSkipDrive, ALC and Zum.
+But VanGo is among several ridshare companies targeting minors in North Texas, along with Bubbl, HopSkipDrive, and Zum.

 “We are picking up their precious cargo, you want to make sure you’re getting the right child, you’re at the right spot,” Jennifer said.